 - User Services: PGC staff providing direct User support

-- Our core users: NSF and NASA-funded polar researchers
+- Our core users: NSF and NASA-funded polar researchers at U.S. institutions

 - Basic differences between Open and Restricted Data